Gender roles in childhood: Patterns of play

-Friendships
+Friendships and schooling

-Gender roles can also be seen in friendships and peer interactions at a young age.
+Interaction with peers at school, as well as influence by other socialization agents are incredibly important to the development of children.
 Studies have found that boys and girls interact with same-sex peers more frequently than with opposite-sex peers.
 One study found that during early childhood (3- to 5-year-olds), boys affiliate more than girls with a familiar same-sex peer and that boys visited the peer more often than girls did and more boys than girls spent a significant amount of time with the peer.
 A different study found boys and girls were found to engage in highly similar frequencies of dyadic interaction.
 However, girls engaged in more extended dyadic interaction and boys in greater number of episodes.
-This study found this to be true at both 4 and 6 years, indicating that sex differences in patterns of dyadic interaction emerge before 5 years.
-In terms of group activity, boys were found to engage in more coordinated group activity after 5 years of age than before.
+A study looked at dyadic friendships, which is believed to be the preferred form of relationship for girls, and found that bonds between males are more durable than those between females.
+This study reports that beginning as early as 6 years old, external observers report fewer males' than females' same-sex friendships had ended.